 Time has a feminine rhythm.

-Indeed, the circle above not only refers to our solar year (1,461 days).
-If the circumference of the circle is equal to the perimeter of the square then we can make each side length equal to 365.25 days.
+The circle above can refer to our solar year (1,461 days).
+If the circumference of the outer circle is equal to the perimeter of the largest square then we can make each side length equal to 365.25 days.
 By nesting the square four times using √2, the lunar cycle also becomes apparent: 91.31 days.
-Here we are reminded of a quote from Albert Einstein:

 If the lotus above shows time and space expressed as one, then we might be tempted to say that we’ve solved the theory of relativity.
 But let’s be crystal clear here—although the time lotus above also informs the dreamcatcher below, they both infer something much deeper: CONSCIOUSNESS ITSELF.
 In other words, time and space are a REFLECTION of consciousness.
 This is suggested in Genesis 1:2:

 In the beginning God created the heaven and the earth.
 Now the earth was unformed and void, and darkness was upon the face of the deep; and the spirit of God hovered over the face of the waters.

 The dreamcatcher or asabikeshiinh is the inanimate form of the Ojibwe word for “spider”.
 It is the feminine equivalent to the spacetime lotus.
 Really, it represents consciousness itself.
 Ojibwe legend states that the “spider woman” known as Asibikaashi was the guardian of the people of the land.
 As the Ojibwe Nation spread to all corners of North America it became difficult for Asibikaashi to reach everyone.
 So the mothers and grandmothers weaved webs for the children, using willow hoops and sinew so that Asibikaashi’s voice could be heard clearly once again.

 Life is based around the heart.
 As such it remains the PRIME MOVER and the dimensions of space and time simply reflect it.
 Religion does not explicitly understand this and neither does science: both have failed because they refuse to acknowledge and transcend their relative positions.
 The web pattern is ORGANIC rather than synthetic and requires a conscious, sentient being to use it.